-Students who receive direct assistance that is not processed through the University (e.g., a grant from an employer) must follow normal fee payment regulations and meet normal deadlines.
-Confirmation of enrolment will be provided by the Office of the Registrar on request.
+Students who receive direct assistance that is not processed through the University (e.g. grant from an employer) must follow normal fee payment regulations and meet the tuition deadline.
+Confirmation of enrolment will be provided by the Office of the Registrar upon request.